Book a demo

 How does the B2B logo upload work differently from a consumer photo upload?

-For B2B logo uploads, FastEditor automatically vectorises the uploaded file, separates colours for screen printing or prepares the stitch file for embroidery, and applies the print area constraints for the selected product.
+For B2B logo uploads, FastEditor automatically vectorises the uploaded file, separates colours for screen printing, and applies the print area constraints for the selected product.
 For consumer photo uploads, the system runs quality checks, optimises the image, and applies it within the photo-compatible print area.
 Both flows converge at the same proof approval and production file output stage.

 Is embroidery available for t-shirts?

-Automatic embroidery digitising is coming soon.
-FastEditor is actively building this into the t-shirt flow.
-When live, logos will be automatically converted to stitch files within the same ordering experience — no manual digitising required.
-Screen printing, DTG, and heat transfer decoration are all fully available today.
+Embroidery visualisation and automatic DST file generation are in testing with our first partners.
+When generally available, logos will be converted to stitch files within the same ordering experience — no manual digitising required.
+Screen printing, DTG and heat transfer decoration are all fully available today.

 How long does integration take?